biometry/PiNNs/README.md

 Data source for creating PRELES and the neural networks forcing can be found at: https://github.com/COST-FP1304-PROFOUND/ProfoundData<br/>
 C source code of the model PRELES in ./src can be found at: https://github.com/MikkoPeltoniemi/Rpreles<br/>

-## Set up computing environment
+## Set up R and Python environments

+PRELES calibration is conducted in R with the BayesionTools package, while integration with, neural network training and evaluation is conducted in Python.
+Therefore we need to setup both computing environments before results can be reproduced.
+In addition, we compile a python version of PRELES for reproducing results of the Physics Embedding.

 - R: The scripts run safely in R v4.3.1 / v4.2.1 with the package versions listed in requirements_r.txt.
 Packages can be installed with "install_packages.R", missing packages are installed on the fly when running main.R.

 - Python: Package versions and dependencies are listed in requirements.txt.
-Create a virtual environment before installtion, e.g. directly in the project directory with
+Create a virtual environment before installation, e.g. directly in your local project directory with
 ```console
 python -m venv pinns
 source venv/bin/activate